MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

-The SVCB record was designed as a generalization of HTTPSSVC, based on feedback requesting a solution that applied to protocols pther than HTTP.
+The SVCB record was designed as a generalization of HTTPSSVC, based on feedback requesting a solution that applied to protocols other than HTTP.
 Past efforts to over-generalize have not met with broad success, but we hope that HTTPSSVC and SVCB have struck an acceptable balance between generality and focus.